microsoft/ODBC-Specification/ODBC 4.0.md

 1. Creates a new IRD record for the column; this becomes a new, unbound column in the result.
 The application must bind the column, or set the `str_len_or_indicator_ptr` to `SQL_DATA_AT_FETCH`, in order to retrieve the value in subsequent calls to SQLFetch.
 Once created, the type and length fields of the IRD record may change as new dynamic columns with the same name are discovered.
 Alternatively, the driver may create additional IRD records with the same name for dynamic (unschematized) columns of different types.
 For nested statement handles, the new columns are preserved in the IRD for subsequent nested handles associated with the same column in the parent IRD.

-2. Returns `SQL_DATA_AVAILABLE` from SQLFetch/SQLFetchScroll/SQLCloseCursor on a nested statement handle
+2. Returns `SQL_DATA_AVAILABLE` from SQLFetch, SQLFetchScroll, or SQLCloseCursor on a nested statement handle

-    1. Application calls [SQLNextColumn](#sqlnextcolumn) to retrieve the ordinal of the descriptor record that describes the column.
+    1. Application calls [SQLNextColumn](#61-sqlnextcolumn) to retrieve the ordinal of the descriptor record that describes the column.

     2. Application calls SQLBindCol (or equivalent) for the column, or retrieves the data directly using SQLGetData or SQLGetNestedHandle, as appropriate.
 The application must not both bind the data and retrieve the column using SQLGetData/SQLGetNestedData unless supported as a get data extension by the driver.